 Manage ProFile's password protection function

-by Intuit• Updated 8 months ago
+by Intuit• Updated 4 days ago

 What has changed

-In release 2017.2.5 and later, ProFile features can now access password protected files when assigned a generic password.
+In release 2017.2.5 and later, ProFile features can now access password-protected files when assigned a generic password.
 Access by features to password-protected files applies to T1, T2, T3, and FX modules in tax year 2015 and onward.

 Set password protection for files